Bl4omArchie/CUDA_Tutorial/docs/linux_installation.md

 For futher information, check the official page: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/

 ## Automatic installation
-For the installation you can do it by yourself or enjoy the script I've made so you can install everything automatically, the file is called linuxInstaller.sh. <br/>
+For the installation you can do it by yourself or enjoy the script I've made so you can install everything automatically, the file is called linuxInstaller. <br/>
 First, give it the execution right with
 ```
-chmod +x linuxInstaller.sh
+chmod +x linuxInstaller
 ```
 Then execute the script and CUDA toolkit will be installed:
 ```
-./LinuxInstaller
+./linuxInstaller
 ```

 ## Manual installation